 Christina secured a Start Up Award from UnLtd to site a 20ft shipping container on Avondale Square Estate in Southwark.
-The container was fitted out with workbenches and local firms B&Q and Selco donated wooden pallets which were recycled by Christina and two other volunteers – Ronnie Pullen and Steven Jackson – into a variety of garden and homeware items.
-Ronnie and Steve have since moved onto employment and other developmental opportunities.
+The container was fitted out with workbenches and local firms B&Q and Selco donated wooden pallets which were recycled by Christina and two volunteers into a variety of garden and homeware items.
+The volunteers have since moved onto employment and other developmental opportunities.

 Edible Avondale SE1 currently sells bird boxes, herb boxes and wine racks for £5 per item at local community festivals, fetes and fun days.
 Proceeds are reinvested into Edible Avondale SE1.